 - A limited liability company in Japan is a form of business chosen by small and medium businesses.

 - Unlike the joint stock company, all the members of the company may represent it, until a manager is appointed.
-Their contribution can be made in cash but also in non cash assets.
+Their contribution can be made in cash but also in non-cash assets.

-- drafting all other documents required for the incorporation of the Japan company; these documents include: Specimen Signatures, Special Forms provided by the Company Registration Office in Japan, passport copies etc.
+- drafting all other documents required for the incorporation of the Japan company; these documents include specimen signatures, special forms provided by the Company Registration Office in Japan, passport copies, etc.

-- The corporate tax in Japan is 25,5%.
+- The corporate tax in Japan is 23,4 %.
 Along with the corporate tax, the company must pay two types of local taxes: inhabitant tax and enterprise tax.

 - The industry is very developed, especially in the electronics, machine tools, ships, chemical substances and motor vehicles.

 - Many financial services companies are located in Japan.
-The biggest bank by asset is located here, Japan Post Bank.

 Bridgewest provides offshore company formation services in Japan.
 Please contact us for more information and prices.